Click to Call: (248) 283 - 7000

 If you have been charged with a sex offense and must register as a sex offender in Michigan, you should contact a criminal lawyer.
 An experienced defense attorney such as J. Dallo at Dallo Law, P.C. can offer aggressive legal representation in court and in registration removal proceedings.
 J. Dallo has been practicing criminal defense for years and has the knowledge needed to fight any sex crime accusation.

-Call Dallo Law, P.C. today at (248) 283-7000 to set up your first consultation free.
+Call Dallo Law, P.C. today at (248) 283-7000 to set up your first consultation.
 Dallo Law, P.C. has offices located in Bloomfield Hills, and accepts clients throughout the greater Oakland County and Macomb County area.

 Back to top